hpyproject/hpy/docs/api.rst

 One of the reasons to include ``HPyContext`` from the day one is to be
-future-proof: it is conceivable to use it to hold the interpreter or the thread state in the future, in particular when there will be support for sub-interpreter.
+future-proof: it is conceivable to use it to hold the interpreter or the thread state in the future, in particular when there will be support for sub-interpreters.
 Another possible usage could be to embed different versions or implementations of Python inside the same process.

 Moreover, ``HPyContext`` is used by the :term:`HPy Universal ABI` to contain a